 Step 5: Cooking your Food

 It's time to start the grilling process!
-If you're grilling burgers or hot dogs, lay your meat on the grill grates, close the lid, and ensure the bottom vents remain open.
+If you're grilling ribs or burgers, lay your meat on the grill grates, close the lid, and ensure the bottom vents remain open.
 You can keep the top vents closed.
 To make sure the heat spreads evenly, slightly open or close the top vents as needed.

 If you plan to cook steaks, sear them for 3 minutes per side, then reduce the heat to medium-low and continue cooking until they reach their desired level of doneness.
 Grilled asparagus other veggies, pizza, eggs, and even bread are other great food options for your charcoal grill.